-To configure an OAuth Scope Rule:
+Configure an OAuth Scope Rule

-- 1. Enter the Scope you want to match to values returned from the Access Validator. - 1 This is one scope requirement in the set of scopes associated with the access token. - 2.
+- 1. Enter the Scope you want to match to values returned from the Access Validator. - → Info: This is one scope requirement in the set of scopes associated with the access token. - 2.
 Select Negate if when a match is found, access is not allowed. - 3.
-Click SAVE when you finish.
+Click SAVE.